 This is followed by a regeneration day with 65% of the maximum weight.
 On the third and last day of training, a medium load of the training weight is recommended.

-But always remember, a healthy diet, sufficient sleep, and recovery is key for best results.
+But always remember, a healthy diet, sufficient sleep, and recovery is key for optimal results.

-It’s no surprise if your performance decrease and you don’t make progress as anticipated if you only sleep 5 hours on average.
+It’s no surprise if your performance decrease and progress stand out if you only sleep 5 hours on average.